skx/evalfilter/BYTECODE.md

   * Which takes the offset within the bytecode to jump to.
   * Control flow immediately branches there.
 * `OpJumpIfFalse`
-  * A value is poped from the stack, if it is false then control moves to the offset specified as the argument.
+  * A value is popped from the stack, if it is false then control moves to the offset specified as the argument.
   * Otherwise we proceed to the next instruction as expected.